-Avoiding the Rewind Routine
+Avoiding the rewind routine

-While no one wants kids to be couch potatoes, staring passively at the TV screen all day, this doesn't mean we have to cut them off from television or movies altogether (as if that was even possible!).
+While no one wants kids to be couch potatoes, staring passively at the TV screen all day, this doesn't mean we have to cut them off from television or movies altogether (as if that were even possible!).
 It's clear that media is proliferating and becoming more integral to how we work and play.
 Media literacy is a much smarter strategy.

 In order to help children navigate the pop culture landscape, as parents, we must be informed about the media they are consuming, and we must teach them to be discriminating consumers themselves.
 Additionally, we should try to teach children to be producers of culture.
 While that might seem a bit foreign to us—the tasks of "creative" types like writers and artists—producing culture comes naturally to children.
 They do it every time they pick up their toys.
 Playing with dolls or building with blocks is about constructing narrative—it's a creative act.

 Be aware of the content of movies or television shows that may potentially appeal to children.
 This includes the obvious family movies, but also less obvious choices that might appeal to kids and adults.
-We need to use reviews as tools to gauge whether or not a movie or program is suitable for kids to watch.
+We need to use reviews as tools to gauge whether a movie or program is suitable for kids to watch.

 Encourage Active Engagement